saeed-moghimi-noaa/prep_obs_ca/README.md

 ## Collect observations from NDBC and CO-OPS
 #### Generate csv data files
 #### Functions to write and read the data
-#### Observations will be chosen based on the hurricane track to avoid more than neccessary download.
+#### Observations will be chosen based on the hurricane track to avoid more than necessary  download.

 ## Interact with the data:
 #### https://coastaloceanmodels.noaa.gov/coupling/04_hurricane_explorer.html